aiven/aiven-docs/docs/products/opensearch/howto/opensearch-and-nodejs.md

 Now that we have data in the OpenSearch cluster, we\'re ready to construct and run search queries.
 We will use `search` method which is provided by the OpenSearch JavaScript client.
-The following code goes into `search.js`, you\'ll need connection configuration and helpers methods.
+The following code goes into `search.js`, you'll need connection configuration and helpers methods.
 Therefore, include them at the top of your `search.js` file with